 DeCarlo is an associate professor in the College of Engineering and in the College of Arts and Sciences.

-Waring is an associate professor and associate department head for undergraduate programs and director of the Architectural Engineering Program in the College of Engineering.
+Waring is professor and department head for the Department of Civil, Architectural and Environmental Engineering in the College of Engineering.

 Most people are aware of the dangers of exposure to second hand smoke.
 But researchers have found that a surprising quantity of “third-hand” smoke — the lingering chemical residue of tobacco that clings to surfaces long after a cigarette is extinguished — can also be found indoors where there has been no active recent smoking.